farmera/sare_grant/kites_balloons_drones.md

 * Balloons serve as an alternative to kites on windless days.
 * Helium is an expensive and non-renewable resource.

 __Figure 3__ shows a 2-meter wide polyethelene balloon filled with helium gas.
-It employs a Picavet system which it suspends a dual-camera system similar to the one shown for the kite.
-The main difference between balloons and kites is how each flies.
-Depending on size and payload (i.e. the weight of the camera and suspension system) a kite requires sustained wind to become airborne.
-Our main rig consists of a 12' Delta-style kite suspending nearly a pound of camera and triggering gear.
-Getting our kite into the air requires a minimum sustained wind speed of about 8-10 mph.
-On the other hand a helium balloon is sensitive to sustained winds and will be guided quickly off course by them.
-On wind-less days a balloon will rise easily to great altitude and remain steady in place for hours.
+It employs a Picavet system from which it suspends a dual-camera system similar to the one shown for the kite.
+The main difference between balloons and kites is in how each flies.
+Depending on size and payload (i.e. the weight of the camera plus the suspension system) a kite requires sustained wind to become airborne.
+During this study our main rig consisted of a 12' Delta-style kite suspending nearly a pound of camera and triggering gear.
+Getting this kite into the air required a minimum sustained wind speed of 8-10 mph.
+On the other hand a helium balloon is sensitive to wind and will be guided quickly off course by even light winds.
+On a windless day a balloon will rise easily to great altitude and remain steady in place for hours.

 ![](img/balloons.png)
 ###### Figure 3.
 A helium-filled balloon suspends a dual-camera system.